Scribbly-Fun/Scribbly.Stencil/README.md

 }
 ```

-Any method signature supported by a Minimal API Endpoint is fine and support by `Scribbly.Stencil` the rest o f
+Any method signature supported by a Minimal API Endpoints is support by `Scribbly.Stencil`

 ```csharp
 public partial class BreakfastEndpoints